-WHY IS THE IMPACT OF COLORECTAL CANCER IMPORTANT TO ALBERTANS?
+WHY IS THE IMPACT OF COLORECTAL CANCER IMPORTANT TO people in alberta?

-- Colorectal cancer is slightly more common in men than women.
+- Colorectal cancer is slightly more common in men than women.11

-- Between 1992 and 2012, the rate of new colorectal cancer cases in Alberta stayed about the same.
-During the same time, the rate of dying from colorectal cancer went down.
+- Between 1996 and 2015, the rate of new colorectal cancer cases in Alberta stayed about the same.
+During the same time, the rate of dying from colorectal cancer decreased.1,2

 - Better treatments for colorectal cancer played a big role in helping more people survive.
 Also, more people are being screened through the Alberta Colorectal Cancer Screening Program, so colorectal cancer is being found earlier.
-This means that treatments can work better so Albertans can have better outcomes.
+Earlier cancer detection allows treatments to work more effectively, so people in Alberta can have better outcomes.

 WHAT CAN I DO?

-Experts in Alberta agree that we can prevent about 57 out of 100 cases of colorectal cancer.2 Here’s how:
+Experts agree that together, we can prevent about 45 out of every 100 cases of colorectal cancer in Alberta.2 Here’s how:

-Eating a lot of red and processed meats is linked to about 12% of new cancer cases.
+Eating a lot of red and processed meats is linked to about 10% of new colorectal cancer cases in Alberta.9

-Tobacco smoking is linked to about 11% of new cases.
-Tobacco has cancer-causing toxins (called carcinogens) that damage cells in the colon and rectum.
+Tobacco smoking is linked to about 10% of new colorectal cancer cases in Alberta.10 Tobacco has cancer-causing toxins (called carcinogens) that damage cells in the colon and rectum.
 Over time, the damaged cells can turn into cancer.
 You can lower your risk for colorectal cancer when you quit using tobacco or cut down.